Maxime Prévot

+Maxime Patrick Robert Albert Prévot ([maksim pʁevo]; born 9 April 1978) is a Belgian politician of the Les Engagés party who has been serving as a Deputy Prime Minister and as the Minister of Foreign Affairs, European Affairs and Development Cooperation in the De Wever Government since February 2025.
+He previously served as the mayor of Namur from 2012 to 2025.

 Biography

 Prévot was born in Mons in 1978 to a middle-class family.
 He spent part of his upbringing in Luxembourg.
 Prévot studied political science at the University of Namur and then completed a law conversion course at UCLouvain before working for PricewaterhouseCoopers.